 Looking for dessert?
 Local baker extraordinaire, Kaylee Klein from Crumb Bar on Main Street is known for her metro level sweets that are sure to satisfy your sweet tooth.
 Kaylee is also one of the best wedding cake, group event desserts, and pie bakers in the region and beyond.
 That being said, the locals are super excited about her storefront and you should be too.
 And don't forget about Crumb Bar's late night weekend hours!
 There's no better place to socialize over a craft beer & a mouth watering pastry.

 On the other hand, if you’re looking for places to enjoy a night on the town, there are a couple bars open into the evening.
 Thayer’s, in addition to having great food, also has a bar with an extensive cocktail menu.
 The bar is only open until 10 on the weekends, so no staying out too late here.

-Iron Furnace Brewing in Franconia is open Fridays 4-8 and Saturdays 12-8.
+Iron Furnace Brewing in Franconia is open on the weekends, check their facebook page for current hours.
 Try their golden ale, IPA, stouts, porters, and more!
 They also have a decent selection of appetizers and paninis to keep the belly full while you try out all the brews (and they’re delicious, too).
 Littleton Freehouse is a new taphouse serving sandwiches, pub-style appetizers, salad and soup, pizza, and burgers.
 On the drink menu, the Littleton Freehouse is hosting beers from local New England microbreweries so you can try some of New England’s best all in one place.